nicobuccolo/Time-Series-stock-value-prediction-1/README.md

 - Use this model to make a kind of inversion bot to buy, hold, or sell each day.

-Special Thanks to my teemmates!
+Special Thanks to my teammates!